Topcoder Open: Marathon Match (MM)

-Officially called as just Marathon from 2007 to nowadays.
-Follows the format of regular MM competitions (a 1–2 weeks long online, and 1 day long during on-site competitions).
-Competitors are provided with the same algorithmic / data science problem, which is judged objectively with a live leaderboard, visible to everybody.
-Everybody can submit multiple times with no penalties, with the goal to come up with a code that scores the maximal possible amount of scores on that problem.
-During the competition the leaderboard is generated based on submissions testing against a limit number of test cases, and after the contest the final results are determined in a testing against a larger test dataset.
+This was officially called Marathon from 2007 to 2022.
+It followed the format of regular MM competitions: 1–2 weeks for online competitions or 1 day during on-site competitions.
+Competitors were provided with the same algorithmic or data science problem, which was judged objectively with a live leaderboard which was visible to everyone.
+Each competitor could submit multiple times with no penalties, with the goal to submit a code that scores the maximal possible amount of scores on that problem.
+During the competition, the leaderboard was generated based on submissions testing against a limited number of test cases, and, after the contest, the final results were determined with testing against a larger test dataset.